greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/about-part-changes.html.md

 - Support for PostgreSQL declarative partitioning syntax, which introduces these new features *for the modern syntax only*:

+    - Partitions are first-class tables.
+    - The table name of a partition is just that, not an alias.
     - Support for the hash partitioning strategy.
+    - Support for multi-column range partitioning.
+    - Support for specifying an expression in the partition key.
+    - A partitioned table may have zero partitions.
-    - Support for a heterogeneous partitioning hierarchy that allows child partitions of different levels and allows for different partitioning strategies amonst the child partitions.
+    - Support for a heterogeneous partition hierarchy that allows child partitions of different levels and allows for different partitioning strategies amonst the child partitions.
 - Less restrictive locking in `ATTACH PARTITION`.
 You can now attach a partition to a partition hierarchy without disrupting many normal query executions on the partition.
 - `GRANT ...
 ONLY` and `REVOKE ...
-ONLY` syntaxes that direct Greenplum to apply the operation to the named table only (does not recurse the operation to child partition tables).
+ONLY` syntaxes that direct Greenplum to apply the operation to the named table only (does not recurse the operation to child tables).
-- `ALTER TABLE ONLY` syntax that directs Greenplum to apply the operation to the named table only (does not recurse the operation to child partition tables).
+- `ALTER TABLE ONLY` syntax that directs Greenplum to apply the operation to the named table only (does not recurse the operation to child tables).

 ## <a id="not"></a>What Hasn't Changed With Classic Syntax?